department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/search-design-doc.md

 ### Objective

-We want to implement a public landing page where VFS/VSP team members can search multiple documentation sources from a single entrypoint.
+We want to implement a landing page where VFS/VSP team members can search multiple documentation sources from a single entrypoint.

 ### Background